-The Company categorises a receivable for potential write-off when there are indicators that there is no reasonable expectation of recovery.
+The Company categorises a receivable for potential write-off when a debtor fails to make contractual payments more than 120 days past due.
 Financial assets are written off when there is evidence indicating that the debtor is in severe financial difficulty and the debtor has no realistic prospect of recovery.
-Where receivables are written off, the Company continue to engage enforcement activity to attempt to recovery the receivable due.
-When recoveries are made, these are recognised in profit or loss.